shaunvxc/envy/README.md

 ### Why?

-Have you ever needed to look at some code living in one of your virtual environments?
+Ever needed to look at some code living in one of your virtual environments?
 And then spent a good 3 or 4 seconds typing out the path?
 At which point you were weary about making changes/setting breakpoints in your site-packages without first creating a backup... which then needed to be restored again after testing, and yada yada yada.  *This workflow is annoying and tedious*.

 `envy` is a utility that allows you to ****safely**** **interact with all of the site-packages** in your currently active `virtualenv` as if they were in your **current working directory.**